Today I want to talk to you about essential oils vs. fragrance oils.

 Since I live in Germany I follow EU guidelines, which is typically a lower usage rate than the US.

 Yes, you can use essential oils or fragrance oils to make candles.
-Just follow manufacture’s guidelines.
+Just follow the manufacture’s guidelines.

 Wrap Up: Essential Oils vs. Fragrance Oils